MewsSystems/gitbook-connector-api/operations/reservations.md

 ## Add reservations

 Adds the specified reservations as a single group.
 If `GroupId` is specified, adds the reservations to an already existing group.
+Note that all reservations linked to an availability block must belong to the same reservation group.

 ### Request